 Subcutaneous adipose tissue protects animals from cooling, and internal organs from mechanical damage.

-The accumulation of fat in the body of humans and some animals is seen as an adaptation to irregular diets and to living in a cold environment.
-Especially large reserves of fat are found in animals that hibernate (bears, marmots) and are adapted to living in cold conditions (walruses, seals).
-The fetus has practically no fat, and appears only before birth.
+The formation of fat reserves in the body of humans and some animals is considered an adaptation to irregular nutrition and living in a cold environment.
+Animals that hibernate for a long time (bears, marmots) and are adapted to living in cold conditions (walruses, seals) have a particularly large reserve of fat.
+The fetus has virtually no fat and appears only before birth.

 4) An important component of food raw materials

 Lipids are an important component of food, largely determining its nutritional value and taste.
-The role of lipids in various processes of food technology is extremely important.
-Spoilage of grain and its processing products during storage (rancidity) is primarily associated with a change in its lipid complex.
-Lipids isolated from a number of plants and animals are the main raw material for obtaining the most important food and industrial products (vegetable oil, animal fats, including butter, margarine, glycerin, fatty acids, etc.).
+The role of lipids in various food technology processes is extremely important.
+Spoilage of grain and its processed products during storage (rancidity) is primarily associated with changes in its lipid complex.
+Lipids isolated from a number of plants and animals are the main raw materials for obtaining the most important food and technical products (vegetable oil, animal fats, including butter, margarine, glycerin, fatty acids, etc.).

 2 Classification of lipids